Tudor food and drink: Beverages

 Everyone drank ale during the Tudor period, as water was considered unhealthy.
 Ale at the time was brewed without hops, and was not particularly alcoholic.
 The rich also drank wine, which was mostly imported from Europe, though some wine was produced by vineyards in Southern England.
-In the early 16th century, wine was expensive for most commoners, therefore an Act from 1536 decreed that wine imported from France would have a price ceiling, with those imported from Greece and especially Spain with an even higher maximum selling price.
+In the early 16th century, wine was expensive for most commoners; an Act from 1536 therefore decreed that wine imported from France would have a price ceiling, with those imported from Greece and especially Spain with an even higher maximum selling price.

-The rich drank from wine glasses imported from Italy, which were incredibly expensive, while the poor drank from wooden goblets and cups.
+The rich drank from wine glasses imported from Italy, which were very expensive, while the poor drank from wooden goblets and cups.